-In an experiment you observe the number of times six different kinds of events occur (n = 6).
+In an experiment you observe the number of times six different kinds of events occur ( ).
 A theoretical model makes predictions about how often these events should occur.
 These data are presented in the table below.
-Compute the chi-square (χ^2) statistic to test if the observed data are significantly different from the predicted data.
+Compute the chi-square () statistic to test if the observed data are significantly different from the predicted data.
 You may assume n-1 degrees of freedom.
+Make a scatter plot of these data.